Byzantine Greece: Ottoman threat and conquest

-The Ottomans had begun their conquest of the Balkans and Greece in the late 14th century and early 15th century capturing among others Thessaloniki, Ioannina and Thessaly.
+The Ottomans had begun their conquest of the Balkans and Greece in the late 14th century and early 15th century capturing among others Thessalonica, Ioannina and Thessaly.
 In 1445, Ottoman-occupied Thessaly was recaptured by the future emperor Constantine XI, at the time despot of Mystras, but there was little he could do against most of the other Ottoman territories.
 Emperor Constantine XI was defeated and killed in 1453 when the Ottomans finally captured Constantinople.
 After the fall of Constantinople, the Ottomans also captured Athens by 1458, but left a Byzantine despotate in the Peloponnese until 1460.
 The Venetians still controlled Crete, Aegean islands and some cities-ports, but otherwise the Ottomans controlled many regions of Greece except the mountains and heavily forested areas.